Types of Sex Trafficking

 There’s a lot of secrecy, threats, and coercion in familial trafficking.

 From the outside, the family will likely seem very normal or in some way “too perfect”.
 The family members who are enabling the trafficking usually participate in keeping up a good image.
 Young people who are trafficked by family members rarely ever tell or report their abuse.
-These young people don’t have a refere9359569_snce of a healthy family and they may not be able to identify all of the disorder around them.
+These young people don’t have a reference of a healthy family and they may not be able to identify all of the disorder around them.
 They are often too fearful and their trafficker seems too powerful.
 If they tell, they will be breaking away from their entire safety net and support system, however flawed it may be.
 Familial traffickers tend to seek places of importance or power in their community.
 They will have friends in high places and work to uphold an influential image or facade.

 Young people trafficked by their family members tend to like school and often do well in school.
 This may be surprising to teachers and service providers and contribute to the difficulty in spotting the signs of abuse.
 School, church youth groups, sports teams, or other extracurricular activities may provide a safe place away from home, away from abuse.
 Survivors of familial trafficking often report that they loved spending time in these environments because the rules and boundaries were clear and they could excel.
 Home life is usually a place of confusion, darkness, secrets, and ever changing expectations.